aardev14/Pesto/README.md

 ## Getting Started
 ### Load Into Project

-#### Option #1: Add Pesto.dll As A Project Reference
+#### Option #1: Add the NuGet Package
-1. Simply add Pesto.dll found in the [lib](https://github.com/aardev14/Pesto/tree/main/lib) folder as a project reference in your project and you are up and running!
+1. Simply add the Nuget package [Pesto.PasswordStrengthEstimator](https://www.nuget.org/packages/Pesto.PasswordStrengthEstimator) to your project and you are ready to go!
 You can run the test project called PestoTest found in the [test](https://github.com/aardev14/Pesto/tree/main/test) folder if you want to try it out quickly.

+#### Option #2: Add Pesto.dll As A Project Reference
+1. Add Pesto.dll found in the [lib](https://github.com/aardev14/Pesto/tree/main/lib) folder as a project reference in your project and you are up and running!
+You can run the test project called PestoTest found in the [test](https://github.com/aardev14/Pesto/tree/main/test) folder if you want to try it out quickly.

-#### Option #2: Add Source Code Directly To Your Project
+#### Option #3: Add Source Code Directly To Your Project
 1. Locate the [src](https://github.com/aardev14/Pesto/tree/main/src) folder found here and load in the following two files to your project: [Pesto.cs](https://github.com/aardev14/Pesto/blob/main/src/Pesto.cs) and [BadPasswords.csv](https://github.com/aardev14/Pesto/blob/main/src/BannedWords.csv).
 2. Change the properties of the BadPasswords.csv file to **Build Action: Embedded Resource** and **Copy to output directory: Do not copy**.
 3. Copy the Resource ID of BadPasswords.csv under Properties.
 You will need to replace the placeholder text in the Pesto.Init() function definition where it says *"[RESOURCE-ID-GOES-HERE]"*.